yesadahmed/xrmtoolboxdocumentation/README.md

 ### Create Flow
 <img src="https://github.com/yesadahmed/xrmtoolboxdocumentation/blob/main/pics/addnewflow.PNG" >
 When you have selected the flow, you can add the Flow to the solution. <div class="text-red mb-2">
-  Also, you need to select one Trigger and Action in order to create a flow.
+  (Also, you need to select one Trigger and Action in order to create a flow &#x1F34E;).
-</div> Once you have created the flow, it will appear in the user flows list.(&#x1F34E;)
+</div> Once you have created the flow, it will appear in the user flows list.

 ### CE Triggers and Actions
 <img src="https://github.com/yesadahmed/xrmtoolboxdocumentation/blob/main/pics/flow_trg_flows.PNG" >